pypr/pysph/docs/source/design/overview.rst

 Notice that it has only one ``loop`` method and this loop is applied for all particles.
-Since there are no sources, there is no need for to find the neighbors.
+Since there are no sources, there is no need for us to find the neighbors.
 There are a few important conventions that are to be followed when writing the equations.

     - ``d_*`` indicates a destination array.